 I’ll get to a braver place again; but right now is a time for being kind and easy on myself.
 For the moment, that means wearing headscarves.

-I also realised that living in Ireland or the UK isn’t for me.
+I also realized that living in Ireland or the UK isn’t for me.
 I noticed the old anxieties, ones I haven’t had in years, coming back.
 Of course, there’ll always be things that challenge us but at the same time, we can make choices that reduce this stress while helping us live with more meaning and joy.

 So we’ve made the choice that our little family belongs in Vietnam, for the time being anyway.

-Finally, I’ve realised how grateful I am for you, the lovely people who have followed and supported Lady Alopecia over the years.
+Finally, I’ve realized how grateful I am for you, the lovely people who have followed and supported Lady Alopecia over the years.
 After a long break away, I was nervous about starting back; especially as I haven’t been keeping up to date with the latest treatments or alopecia news.

 But your messages checking in, thanking me and encouraging me to keep going, have helped me do just that.
 And no matter how difficult the journey ahead is, I’ll remain grateful for all you inspirational and kind people who cross my path.